TRiO Student Support Services (SSS)

 Coaching & Guidance

-Each participant works with a Student Development Specialist (SDS) to explore their current academic needs and the resources available to develop a plan of action.
-The SDS are knowledgeable of UT Arlington's requirements and expectations and help participants find solutions to problems they may encounter.
+Each participant works with a TRIO Success Coach to explore their current academic needs and the resources available to develop a plan of action.
+The TRIO coaches are knowledgeable of UT Arlington's requirements and expectations and help participants find solutions to problems they may encounter.

 The focus on individualized coaching and support addresses each participant’s need for improvement and development in the following areas: academics, financial literacy, and personal & social matters.